BUPT-GAMMA/Heterogeneous-Information-Network-Embedding-with-Adversarial-Disentangler/README.md

   - lambda (loss weight settings)
     - reconstruct: loss weight for reconstructing input node embedding
     - kl: loss weight for Kullback-Leibler Divergence in the meta-path disentangler
-    - adv_mp_clf: loss weight for adversarial classification of meta-path discriminator
+    - adv_mp_clf: loss weight for adversarial classification of the meta-path discriminator
     - gp: loss weight for grad penalty
-    - d_adv: loss weight for real/fake classifier
+    - d_adv: loss weight for the real/fake classifier
-    - d_clf: loss weight for semantic classifier
+    - d_clf: loss weight for the semantic classifier